ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustc/floating-points.rst

         };
     }

-When using ``clippy`` lints, users should include running `cargo clippy` in their testing processes.
+When using ``clippy`` lints, users should include running ``cargo clippy`` in their testing processes.

 Do Not Declare Lossy Literals
 -----------------------------

 It is generally not intended to declare literal floats that cannot be represented by the type.

 Clippy provides a lint ``lossy_float_literal`` that can be used to suggest code more accurate floating point operations.
 The below example produces an error when ``cargo clippy`` is run:

 .. code-block::

     #![deny(clippy::lossy_float_literal)]

     fn main() {
-        let _: f32 = 16_777_217.0; // 16_777_216.0
+        let _: f32 = 16_777_217.0; // Becomes 16_777_216.0
     }

-When using ``clippy`` lints, users should include running `cargo clippy` in their testing processes.
+When using ``clippy`` lints, users should include running ``cargo clippy`` in their testing processes.

 Be Extra Mindful of CPU/FPU Errata
 ----------------------------------

-Floating point operations are a common source of CPU/GPU errata.
+Floating point operations are a common source of CPU/FPU errata.
 Users should invest extra diligence into monitoring their relevant chipset and hardware errata when using floating point operations.